lokers23/GameStore/README.md

 If you want it to work locally, change the database connection string.

 # Client part
-can be found at https://github.com/lokers23/game-store-react
+Сan be found at https://github.com/lokers23/game-store-react